iskenderuz/nokia-pysros/README.md

 # nokia-pysros examples
-get_all_bgp_neighbors.py: gather bgp neighbors from all routing instances
+get_all_bgp_neighbors.py: gather all bgp neighbors from all routing instances